This post is being expanded. Last edit: 5/9/19

 …[But] the sword of science is double-edged.
 Its awesome power forces on all of us, including politicians, a new responsibility—more attention to long-term consequences, a global and trans-generational perspective, an incentive to avoid easy appeals to nationalism and chauvinism.
 Mistakes are becoming too expensive.”

-The Large Hadron Collider in Switzerland is the world’s largest machine, built in collaboration with over 10,000 scientists and engineers from more than 100 countries.
+Perhaps best known for its discovery of the Higgs boson, the Large Hadron Collider (LHC) in Switzerland has been critical in advancing our knowledge of quantum physics.
+It is the world’s largest machine, built in collaboration with over 10,000 scientists and engineers from more than 100 countries.

 “Science is international but its success is based on institutions, which are owned by nations.
 If we wish to promote culture, we have to combine and organize institutions with our own power and means.” – Albert Einstein

-The ALMA array in Chile is the world’s most complex telescope and largest astronomical project, built in collaboration with the scientific communities of Asia, Europe and North America.
+The ALMA array in Chile is a collection of 66 antennas that has provided unprecedented insight into planet and star formation, and helped capture our first ever image of a black hole.
+This array forms the world’s most complex telescope and largest astronomical project, built in collaboration with the scientific communities of Asia, Europe and North America.
 Photo by ESO/José Francisco Salgado.